esy/pesy/README.md

 namespace for you so that we don't have to worry about the nuances of a package and a library during development.

-**2. External libraries**
+**2. External libraries that did not use pesy**

-How does one figure path for libraries not written in pesy?
-Libraries written using pesy are straightforward - for the package.json looking like this,
+Libraries written using pesy are straightforward to consume - for the package.json looking like this,